Chunt0/ImageLabeling/README.md

 - Copy the completed file to where ever you might need it
 - Clean out the target adn completed directories.

-- To use rename.py: place images to be renamed in ./old/ -> run program